A loaf of artisan bread and a loaf of commercial bread side-by-sideA loaf of artisan bread and a loaf of commercial bread side-by-side

 Commercial bread, on the other hand, is made using wheat flour, water, yeast or baking soda, and preservatives.
 High fructose corn syrup is also a common ingredient in commercial bread.
 Additionally, commercial bread manufacturers use bleached flour, which has been stripped of nutrients, and refined sugar that adds to the bread’s high sugar content.

-See also What is the difference between banana bread and banana muffins?
+See also What is the difference between ciabatta bread and Italian bread?

 Another significant difference between artisan bread and commercial bread is the production process.
 Artisan bread is typically made by hand or using traditional methods, which involve a longer fermentation process.
 This process allows the bread to develop a more complex flavor and texture.
 In contrast, commercial bread is mass-produced using machines, which results in a uniform texture and flavor.
 The shorter production time also means that commercial bread does not have the same depth of flavor as artisan bread.